cheezmil/cheezmil-terminal-interactive/CONTRIBUTING.md

 # Contributing Guide

-Thanks for your interest in improving Cheestard Terminal Interactive MCP Server!
+Thanks for your interest in improving cheezmil Terminal Interactive MCP Server!
 This project follows a light-weight process so contributions remain easy to make and review.